-While a liberal coalition of spiritual universalists was formed at the Parliament and came together again in Chicago eight months later (May 1894), Vivekânanda worked with a lecture company on his own.
-He followed an invisible network of anti-missionary religious organizations, but failed to strengthen his ties with leading liberal and universalistic religious organizations.
+While a liberal coalition was formed at the Parliament and came together again in Chicago eight months later (May 1894).
+Vivekananda worked with a lecture company on his own.
+He followed an invisible network of anti-missionary religious organizations, but did not choose to strengthen his ties with leading liberal religious organization.
 Former allies at the Parliament, both from India and in America, worked for a platform for cooperation in the spirit of universalism.
-They would be in contact for years to come with attempts such as the First American Congress of Liberal Religious Societies (held in Rabbi Emil Hirsch's Sinai Temple, Chicago), the Free Church movement of Jenkin Lloyd Jones, the free religious association movement of Francis Abbot and Ralph Waldo Emerson, or the International Association for Religious Freedom of Charles Wendte.
+They would be in contact for years to come with attempts such as the First American Congress of Liberal Religious Societies (held in Rabbi Emil Hirsch's Sinai Temple, Chicago). the Free Church movement of Jones, the free religious association movement of Francis Abbot. or the International Association for Religious Freedom of Wendte.32

-The Indian press reports of Vivekânanda's defense of Hinduism and his conversion of the greatest minds in America to Vedânta preceded his return to India and made that return like no other.
+The press reports of Vivekananda's defense of Hinduism and his conversion of the greatest minds in America to Vedanta preceded his return to India and made that return like no other.
 Throngs greeted him.
-Maharajas competed with each other to pull him in carts to the center of towns where he received the keys to cities and regions.
-Later upon his return to America the American press would transmit the growing legend that "he was received [back in India] with honors to be greater than any paid to a religious teacher since the time of Buddha."
+Maharajas competed with each other to pull him in carts to the center of towns where he